-These savory sausage-stuffed mushrooms are the perfect appetizer for any holiday party!
+These savory and easy sausage-stuffed mushrooms with cream cheese are the perfect appetizer for any holiday party!
 Every time I make them, every last one is gone!

 I was inspired by Ina Garten's Sausage Stuffed Mushroom recipe.
-My version has leeks, red pepper flakes, cream cheese, and thyme.
+My version of stuffed mushrooms has leeks, red pepper flakes, cream cheese, and thyme.

 How do I keep stuffed mushrooms from getting watery?